 A remarkable species of katydid known as the Japanese Broad-winged Katydid can be found only in the Japanese archipelago.

-This particular katydid is a pro when it comes to hiding, as seen by its recognizable broad wings that are shaped like leaves.
+This particular katydid is a pro at hiding, as seen by its recognizable broad wings, which are shaped like leaves.

-These insects that start with J consume a wide variety of plant species, although it doesn’t threaten agricultural crops much.
+These insects that start with J consume many plant species, although they don’t threaten crops much.

-It is not considered to be a nuisance; however, many people keep them as pets or collect them for scientific studies.
+It is not considered a nuisance; however, many people keep them as pets or collect them for scientific studies.

 8. Japanese Grasshopper